alexanderalmstrom/contentful/README.md

 heroku create your-app-name
 ```

-Add existing app to remote
+or add existing app to remote

 ```
 heroku git:remote -a your-app-name